CDTDigital/cal-notify/README.md

 - Research and initial users interviews
 - Generated initial wireframes and gather users’ feedback.

+The technical architecture and approach was defined in Sprint 0 as follows.
+Justification for the technologies chosen were evaluated per the USDS playbook.
+- The prototype would be deployed in the Amazon Web Services cloud.
+- The backbone of the prototype would be a ASP.NET Core, Swagger API.
+- The front-end would be developed using Bootstrap and Angular.
+- Unit tests would be conducted with xUnit.
+- Continuous integration would be performed by Jenkins.

 By the end of Sprint 0, we generated an HTML version of the application simulating the end-to-end functionality.
 Then we performed usability tests with users, and collected valuable feedback which was used to improve the next iteration of the prototype.
+We also had all of our continuous build processes in place, with issue tracking for bugs and usability issues identified from actual users.

 ### Sprint 1